Ngulefac/Ngulefac/README.md

 - 😄 Pronouns: Sr
 - ⚡ Fun fact: My perfect day would start with prayers & coding and end with coding & prayers Never under-estimate a kid who is time free and cash poor.
-Thank you for visiting my profile .
+Thank you for visiting my profile.